nkavadias/puppet-iis-test/README.md

-1.Use the puppet-iis module to provision a website called “My Website” *Done.*
+1. Use the puppet-iis module to provision a website called “My Website” <br> *Done.*

-2. You’ll want to deploy that module on a given node.
-*Done. deploying to 'Node1'.*
+2. You’ll want to deploy that module on a given node. <br>*Done. deploying to 'Node1'.*

-3. Structure your solution to ensure – roles and profiles are accounted for
+3. Structure your solution to ensure – roles and profiles are accounted for <br>
 * Node1 is directly using profile.
 Get an error when trying to apply the node->role->profile:
 `Could not find class ::iis::features_application_deployment`